Skip to content

 shift_left version

-you can use pip, too if you have an existing python environment:
+You can also use pip if you have an existing Python environment:

 pip install src/shift_left/dist/shift_left-0.1.28-py3-none-any.whl

-6. Be sure to be logged in Confluent Cloud, and have defined at least one compute pool.
+6. Make sure you are logged into Confluent Cloud and have defined at least one compute pool.

 Configuration File Setup